Spyro: Enter the Dragonfly

-Spyro: Enter the Dragonfly is a 2002 platform video game released for the PlayStation 2 and GameCube, developed by Equinoxe Digital Entertainment and Check Six Studios; and published by Universal Interactive.
-It is the fourth main installment in the Spyro series.
-It is the first to be released for the console and the first to not be developed by the series creator, Insomniac Games.
+Spyro: Enter the Dragonfly is a 2002 platform game developed by Equinoxe Digital Entertainment and Check Six Studios and published by Universal Interactive for the PlayStation 2 and GameCube.
+The first mainline installment in the Spyro series not to be developed by original developer Insomniac Games, it follows the titular purple dragon as he attempts to rescue magical dragonflies from the clutches of Ripto.
+Similarly to its predecessors, the gameplay is based around exploring large open-ended 3D environments in order to find collectibles, which can also be obtained through minigames.
+Xbox and PC versions were planned but cancelled.

-Named for the companions of the dragons in the setting, Enter the Dragonfly concerns Spyro's contention with the return of the antagonist Ripto and his attempted abduction of 90 magical dragonflies.

-Critical reception of the game was mixed due to its short length, lack of originality, and numerous technical issues.
-This was caused by creative disagreements with the publisher and time constraints to meet the holiday 2002 deadline.
+Spyro: Enter the Dragonfly received mixed reviews due to its short length, lack of originality, stiff controls and numerous technical issues due to creative disagreements with the publisher and the game being rushed to meet the holiday 2002 deadline, though its soundtrack was praised.
+It was followed by the release of Spyro: A Hero's Tail by Eurocom in 2004.

 Gameplay

 The player controls Spyro the dragon, who is accompanied by his dragonfly partner Sparx.
 Spyro is able to breathe fire, charge, glide, hover, and swim.
 New to the series is the introduction of multiple breath attacks, such as bubble breath, ice breath, and electric breath.
 Spyro is also able to learn a block technique which can be used to deflect ranged attacks back at enemies.
 These abilities are attained from the ancient dragon statue in the home world by collecting magical runes.
 Additionally, some levels involve the operation of aircraft or other vehicles.